TaraHoleInIt/mini-vmac-3ds-plus4M/README.md

 Most changes/3ds GLUE in src/MYOSGLUE.c

 # What's working:
-Boots on real hardware
-1BPP Framebuffer conversion and display
-Basic input using the DPAD/Circle Pad
+It boots on hardware!
-Touchscreen mouse
+Touchscreen mouse working

 # TODO:
 Fix logging bug that locks the emulator